-Denise studied in the UK, completing a degree in Applied Psychology and Sociology from the University of Surrey and a Masters of Sport and Exercise Science from Essex University.
+Denise studied in the UK, obtaining a degree in Applied Psychology and Sociology, with honours, from the University of Surrey and a Masters of Sport and Exercise Science from Essex University.

 Denise previously worked as a Research Fellow at the London School of Hygiene and Tropical Medicine.
-During this time she conducted a process evaluation of the Healthy Towns initiative in England, a £30 million investment from the Department of Health aimed at implementing and evaluating community-based environmental interventions to tackle obesity.
+During this time she evaluated the Healthy Towns initiative in England, a £30M investment from the Department of Health aimed at implementing and evaluating community-based environmental interventions to tackle obesity.

-Denise is now BWA’s resident ‘systems thinker’.
-Her current research spans a wide range of policy areas including clinical and preventative health, sport, sustainability, social inclusion and workers injury compensation.
+As BWA’s resident ‘systems thinker’, Denise’s current research spans a wide range of policy areas, including clinical and preventative health, sport, sustainability, social inclusion and workers injury compensation.

 She works with a variety of organisations including the Victorian Building Authority, Office of Environment and Heritage NSW, WorkSafe Victoria, Australia Post, the Austin Hospital and multiple Victorian government departments including the Department of Environment, Land, Water and Planning, VicRoads, the Department of Health and Human Services and the Environment Protection Authority.